MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/buttons.md

 ## Back buttons

 The back button is a system-provided UI element that enables backward navigation through either the back stack or navigation history of the user.
 You don't have to create your own back button, but you might have to do some work to enable a good backwards navigation experience.
-For more information, see [Navigation history and backwards navigation for UWP apps](../basics/navigation-history-and-backwards-navigation.md).
+For more info, see [Navigation history and backwards navigation for UWP apps](../basics/navigation-history-and-backwards-navigation.md).

 ## Get the sample code